Nesbitt Memorial Library

 Meeting Room

 The library's meeting room has 754 square feet of useable floor space (26 x 29), plus a kitchenette, a video projector, large screen, and sound system, a podium, a dry-erase board, and numerous tables and chairs.
 It will accommodate about 70 people.
-It is available to groups or individuals whose purposes are compatible with the library's mission, i.e., they are informational, educational, cultural, or charitable in nature, provided those groups agree to abide by these restrictions: (1) all meetings must be open to the public and to the media, (2) though meetings of religious study groups are allowed, religious services are not permitted, (3) no meeting at which participants intend to advocate, promote, or discuss any illegal activity is permitted, (4) no meeting that is incompatible with a library setting, i.e., which make a considerable amount of noise or otherwise create a disturbance, is permitted, (5) no group may use the meeting room as its regular meeting hall.
+It is available to groups or individuals whose purposes are compatible with the library's mission, i.e., they are informational, educational, cultural, or charitable in nature, provided those groups agree to abide by the restrictions in the Brief Rules for Use of the Meeting Room, Application for Use of Meeting Room, and the complete Use of the Meeting Room section of Library Policy.

 Special Collections